 4. Make a b line for B Corps

-If you already know what a B corp is – top marks!
-For those of you that don’t B Corporations are a new type of business committed to making a positive impact on the world through the highest social and environmental standards.
+If you already know what a B corp is - top marks!
+For those of you that don't B Corporations are a new type of business committed to making a positive impact on the world through the highest social and environmental standards.
 Over 2778 companies globally are currently certified, ranging from huge multi-nationals to start-ups like ourselves.
 If you like to crack open a cold one after a long week, Toast Ale is definitely one to try.
 Brewed from fresh surplus bread, their beers taste delicious and tackle the huge problem of food waste- raising a toast has never felt so good!
-If your pet’s feeling left out, just fill up their bowl with some natural pet food from us.
+If your pet's feeling left out, just fill up their bowl with our ranges of natural dog food and natural cat food from us.

 5. Clean without chemicals

 Many cleaning products contain cocktails of nasty chemicals that are toxic to humans and furry friends.
 What's more, most take a long time to degrade, allowing them to pollute water supplies and reap havoc on wildlife.
 Laundry detergents are a major culprit- they often contain phosphates which can clog up waterways, killing fish and plants.
 Next time your pet puts their muddy paws somewhere they shouldn't, why not use a natural product to make it squeaky clean?
 If you're feeling adventurous, you could even try making your own.

 Aside from the chemicals, cleaning products normally come in plastic containers, adding to the planet's problems.
 For an eco-alternative, try Splosh.
 Just order the cleaning products you need and get them delivered straight to your door.
 When they run out, use the handy app to order a refill and pour it into your existing bottle.
 Don't sweat, if your bottle ever breaks, they'll replace it for free.